rdkcentral/Dobby/README.md

 * libdbus
 * boost (1.61)

-The STB kernel should also have veth support enabled to allow for NAT networking: https://cateee.net/lkddb/web-lkddb/VETH.html

 ## Build
 Dobby is a CMake project and can be built with the standard CMake workflow.
 To build, run the following commands.